susam/ice/README.rst

-Note: Since parts of the request path matched by anonymous wildcards are passed as positional arguments and parts of the request path matched by named wildcards are passed as keyword arguments to the route's callable, it is required by the Python language that all positional parameters must come before all keyword parameters in the function definition.
+Note: Since parts of the request path matched by anonymous wildcards are passed as positional arguments and parts of the request path matched by named wildcards are passed as keyword arguments to the route's callable, it is required by the Python language that all positional arguments must come before all keyword arguments in the function definition.
 However, the wildcards may appear in any order in the route's pattern.

 Throwaway wildcard